fewer/fewer/docs/adapters/mysql.md

 sidebar_label: MySQL Adapter
 ---

 The MySQL adapter is used to connect to MySQL databases.
-It uses the `mysql2` module under the hood.
+It uses the `mysql` module under the hood.

 ## Connection Pooling